1. Society as concept and reality

 The author visiting with friends on the terrace of their hill house beside Los Bunkers del Carmel, anti-aircraft Spanish Civil War fortifications built in 1938, now a popular graffiti covered tourist attraction considered one of the best views over Barcelona.

-How our identity defines us all
+Identity defines us all